 We’ve all heard comments before, from folks who believe that a good voice is something you either have, or don’t.

-The truth is though…that singing is a skill-set, just like any other.
+But the truth is…singing is a skill-set just like any other.
 And it CAN be learned.

-The vast majority of us will sing terribly when we first try…but then get better by practicing.
+The vast majority of people sing terribly at first…then get better with practice.

 At least, that’s how it should work in theory.

 Unfortunately, the reality is that many singers practice for years and years without ever improving.
 What’s worse…many of them can’t even see it.

 And this happens, not because of a lack of talent.
 It happens because they don’t know HOW to practice.